influxdata/telegraf/plugins/inputs/win_services/README.md

 ```
 ### TICK Scripts

 A sample TICK script for a notification about a not running service.
-It notifies when any service changes its state to be not _running_ and when it changes state back to _running_.
+It sends a notification whenever any service changes its state to be not _running_ and when it changes that state back to _running_.
-The notification is sent via HTTP POST call.
+The notification is sent via an HTTP POST call.

 ```
 stream